Last update: March 30, 2023

 - The @intenttoship bot publishes notices of browsers’ intention to launch new features

-- Other Chrome folks often tweet interesting things: Mike West, Alex Russell, Paul Irish, Jake Archibald, Rick Byers, Pete LePage, Surma, Jochen Eisinger, Jeffrey Yasskin, Yoav Weiss, Chris Wilson, Domenic Denicola, Paul Kinlan, Adrienne Porter Felt, Emily Schechter, Emily Stark, Parisa Tabriz, Nasko Oskov, Simeon, Ryan Sleevi, Justin Schuh, Rowan Merewood, Peter Beverloo, Dominick Ng, Asanka Herath, Darin Fisher, Andrew Whalley, Dion Almaer, Mathias Bynens, David Benjamin, Bruce Dawson, Addy Osmani, Ilya Grigorik, Mathieu Perreault, Varun Khaneja, Chris Thompson, Ian Kilpatrick, Avi Drissman
+- Other Chrome folks often tweet interesting things: Mike West, Alex Russell (now on Edge), Paul Irish, Jake Archibald, Rick Byers, Pete LePage, Surma (now at Shopify), Jochen Eisinger, Jeffrey Yasskin, Yoav Weiss, Chris Wilson, Domenic Denicola, Paul Kinlan, Adrienne Porter Felt, Emily Schechter, Emily Stark, Parisa Tabriz, Nasko Oskov, Simeon, Ryan Sleevi (now at Apple and no longer on Twitter), Justin Schuh (now retired), Rowan Merewood, Peter Beverloo, Dominick Ng, Asanka Herath, Darin Fisher (now at Neeva), Andrew Whalley, Dion Almaer, Mathias Bynens, David Benjamin, Bruce Dawson, Addy Osmani, Ilya Grigorik (now at Shopify), Mathieu Perreault, Varun Khaneja, Chris Thompson, Ian Kilpatrick, Avi Drissman

 - EdgeDevTools, ChromeDevTools, WebKit, WebCompat, Webhint

 I’ve doubtless forgotten some, see who I follow.

 Public data reveals each point of marketshare in the browser market is worth at least $100,000,000 USD annually, most directly in the form of payments from the browser’s configured search engine.
 (Apple reportedly gets $9-$12Billion a year for sending search traffic to Google, and Mozilla has yielded ~$400M/year from the same sort of deal.)